 Blackwell Memorial Fund Scholarship

 The purpose of this fund is to assist worthy students who feel called, and who are going, into their life career of ministering at the Baptist Church or churches within North Carolina.
 First priority will be given to persons who are members of FBC Winston-Salem, NC; Second priority to persons who are residents of Forsyth County, NC or members of a church in Forsyth County, NC; Third priority to all other persons who are residents of NC and members of NC Baptist Churches.
+Application deadline is May 15.
 For more information, contact the School of Divinity Office of Admissions or contact First Baptist Church c/o Blackwell Memorial Fund 501 W. Fifth Street Winston-Salem, NC 27101; (336) 722-2558.

 Risden P. Reece Scholarship